nobias-fht/advanced-scripting/docs/course/introduction/index.md

 !!! info "Learning Objectives"

-    * Priting to the log
+    * Printing to the log
     * Using variables
     * Creating arrays
     * Manipulating strings